cielecki/day-composer/library/Tools/Template Tool.md

 ## Examples

-For more examples and inspiration, check out the other tools included in the starter kit:
+For more examples and inspiration, check out the other tools included in the library:
 - Weather Tool: API integration example
 - Image Generation Tool: File creation and external API usage
 - YouTube Transcript Tool: Data processing and file manipulation